AutarkLabs/open-enterprise/docs/DEVELOPMENT_NOTES.md

 #### Wrong fonts, colors or browser console errors

-> _Tip: Look at letter "g" to quickly know if aragon fonts were loaded and applied_
+> __Tip__ Look at letter "g" to quickly know if aragon fonts were loaded and applied

 - Aragon puts all the files in the app in the ipfs folder, so files must be correctly built to the dist folder, this happens in all single apps.
 - Aragon provides the command `copy-aragon-ui-assets` and we use `npm run sync-assets` to call it.
 The problem is that is easy to have errors configuring the path in AragonApp component (from @aragon/ui), because is not documented where the slashes go or things like that, even some original Aragon apps have or had this error.